-In our recent webinar, Deloitte Consulting’s Jessica Coxson, and her colleague, Patrick McCoy, joined FM:Systems’ Chief Strategy Officer, Brian Haines, to offer responses to three questions that illuminate how an ever-ready workplace can support changing business needs.
+In our recent webinar, Deloitte Consulting’s Jessica Coxson, and her colleague, Patrick McCoy, joined FM:Systems’ Chief Strategy Officer, Brian Haines, to offer responses to three questions that illuminate how an ever-ready company can build support for managing change in the workplace.
 Michael Gresty, VP of Strategy at FM:Systems moderated.

 Workplace Challenges and How Organizations Are Overcoming Them